Why are most BTLs not FCA regulated?

 This is a great question, that we actually get asked a lot, so let’s get right to it…

-Quite simply, the vast majority of Buy to Let mortgages are not regulated by the Financial Conduct Authority because they are considered to be a business transaction and are therefore not eligible for the FCA’s consumer regulations, which aim to protect the general public.
+Quite simply, the vast majority of buy to let mortgages are not regulated by the Financial Conduct Authority (FCA) because they are considered to be a business transaction and are therefore not eligible for the FCA’s consumer regulations, which aim to protect the general public.
 So quotes we send you will often state that the “product is non-regulated” for example.

 This is irrespective of the size or stature of the lender.
 For example, a HSBC buy to let being purchased for an unrelated tenant would be a ‘non-regulated’ product, the same would apply for Santander or Lloyds Banking Group, even though they are regulated lenders (often by the FCA (Financial Conduct Authority) and the PRA (Prudential Regulation Authority)).